 - Blue Microphones

 - Digital Camera –– useful for narrator photos should the project call for it; however, my own work no longer seeks to document via image or photograph.
-That said, a good digital camera remains indispensable for documenting the archive trails we make.
+That said, a good digital camera remains indispensable when documenting the archival trails we make.

 - Accessory cords, USB drives, and portable sound card storage

 - Equipment storage bag to include safe, dry, and temperature controlled storage for recording equipment.